5cover/psdc/docs/Scratch.md

 What about errors?
 I can make a messenger that saves the errors to a list and assert on that.
 I should have tests that expect errors and others that don't.

-Should I test all steps simultaneously or use separate tests for tokenization, parsing, static analysis and code generation?
+Should I test all steps simultaneously or use separate tests for lexing, parsing, static analysis and code generation?

 One thing certain, I'm gonna need A LOT of tests.